WalisonAraujo08/Rich-Text/README.md

 ## This features are in developing:

-- Search for movements by name and/or dificulted category.
+- Connection via API key.
-- Email verification.
+- spell checker A.I.

 ## Technologies Used: